-Growing herbs from seed such as basil, thyme, and parsley is a simple, inexpensive way to get started with herb gardening.
+Growing an herb or herbs from seeds such as basil, thyme, and parsley is a simple, inexpensive way to get started with herb gardening.
 All you need is a packet of seeds, a spot in your garden that gets full sun, a trowel and some water.

 Parsley is a cold-hardy herb that is one of the first you can get into the ground each spring.
 Plant the seeds directly into your garden outside about two weeks before the last frost is predicted for your area in the spring.
 Just barely cover the seeds with 1/4″ of rich, moist soil, spacing them 6-8″ apart.
 Soaking your parsley seeds in warm water overnight before you plant them can help them germinate.

 Parsley likes full sun and well-drained soil.
 Seeds take 2-3 weeks to germinate and your plants should be mature roughly 75 days after that.
 Cutting the plants back throughout the growing season will result in more compact, less leggy plants.

 While parsley is most common as an edible garnish for dishes, parsley uses range from a great addition to soups and stews, to a wonderfully nutritious salad green.
 You can even make parsley pesto.
 Parsley helps to freshen breath, so it’s often an ingredient in homemade dog treats as well.

 Growing basil is very easy as well.
 Basil is not very cold tolerant, so you should wait until the soil has warmed a bit and can be easily worked before sowing your basil seeds.
 Basil seeds are very small, so planting them to a fairly shallow depth of just 1/4″ and spacing them out about an inch apart, then thinning them to about 8″ apart will result in the best crop.